Infinitecoin (IFC) Price Hits $0.0001 on Major Exchanges

 Infinitecoin Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Infinitecoin directly using US dollars.
-Investors seeking to acquire Infinitecoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Infinitecoin using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Infinitecoin directly using U.S. dollars.
+Investors seeking to acquire Infinitecoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Infinitecoin using one of the exchanges listed above.

 Receive News & Updates for Infinitecoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Infinitecoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.